reactphp/stream/README.md

 vendor/bin/phpunit --exclude-group internet
 ```

-On top of this, we use PHPStan on level 5 to ensure type safety across the project:
+On top of this, we use PHPStan on max level to ensure type safety across the project:

 ```bash
 vendor/bin/phpstan